leonp/jekyll-tachyons/README.md

 Clone or fork this repo, or download the files.
 Then:

-1. If you haven't done so already, install [Bundler](http://bundler.io/)
+1. if you haven't done so already, install [Bundler](http://bundler.io/)
-2. Navigate to the theme folder
+2. navigate to the theme folder
-3. Run `bundle update`
+3. run `bundle update`
-4. Run `bundle install`
+4. run `bundle install`
-5. Run `bundle exec jekyll s` to serve and build the site
+5. run `bundle exec jekyll s` to serve and build the site

 ## Selecting Tachyons modules